 Apple Music, for example, uses bold letters that are two pixels wide to avoid this problem.
 Test how easy it is to scroll through and select individual letters within the application's directories.

 2. Dropped wireless service

-Imagine a mobile app user who is about to -- or just has -- hit the checkout button but then loses cell service.
-Consider how frustrating it would be for them to not know if their transaction is complete.
+Imagine a mobile app user who is about to -- or just has -- hit the checkout button on a transaction, but then loses cell service.
+Consider how frustrating it would be for the user to not know whether the app processed a transaction.
 Test how the application retains and recalls transaction information when a user regains service.
 If the application has the functionality to notify users that their action failed, check that feature as well.
-You can save customers the frustration of accidentally making the same purchase twice or from being so exasperated they give up entirely.
+You can save customers the frustration of accidentally making the same purchase twice or from exasperation that leads them give up entirely.

 3. External interruption

-This entry in the checklist for mobile app testing is similar to the one above, except users don't lose cellular service; instead, their app experience is disrupted because of cell service.
-Test applications to see how they function when interrupted by a call, a text message, an alarm or a third-party notification, such as one from Google Maps.
-One method that works for most any team: Try a phone call long enough to force a timeout when the software is being used.
+Test applications to see how they function when interrupted by a call, text message, alarm or third-party notification, such as from Google Maps.
+One method that works for most teams: Try a phone call long enough to force the software to time out.